sormy/msmtp-oauth2token/README.md

 # msmtp oauth2token scripts

+**SETUP BELOW DOESN'T WORK AS OF 2024-06-30.
+Use https://myaccount.google.com/apppasswords and standard email client setup.**

 This is a set of scripts for integration with gmail and msmtp using oauth2 targeting different way of storing secret - using plain text in separate file, straith in msmtp config, using pass or libsecret.